aidan-duggan/Rugby7Boardgame/Setup&Components.md

 ## Cards
 There are two main desks, attack and defense.
 The details of each card will be outlines in their respective sections.

+## Kick Off Setup

+The game always starts with a Kick Off, and after a score.
+The scoring player is the kicker in the kick off.

+> Kick off is a very messy thing, an abstraction might be a better solution then modeling it.
+It would make for a cleaner introduction also.
+> That said it is interesting to play it out, perhaps it could be an optional rule?

+The kicking player places their player tokens where they want on their side of the pitch.
+Then the recieving player places their tokens.
+The attacking player then chooses where to kick the ball.